 RIDE AND UNWIND IN THE BRECON BEACONS – A WHOLE WEEKEND OF SPECTACULAR AND THRILLING HORSEBACK TRAIL-RIDING, GOOD FOOD AND THE BEST COMPANY!

-Your weekend begins on a Friday evening – guests are welcome to arrive any time from 5pm.
-Dinner is around 8pm but if you’d prefer to eat en-route, just let us know – or we can keep some dinner by for you.
+Your weekend begins on Friday evening.
 After showing you your room and the house, you are welcome to wander up to the fields to see some of the horses, or take a walk or drive a mile into the village for a pre-dinner drink at the pub, or simply relax with a cup of tea or glass of wine.
+Welcome drinks are served in the lounge before dinner.
 In the winter, there are cosy log fires in the comfortable lounge, and in the summer, there is a south-facing patio where you can catch the last of the day’s sun.

-Either way, we are out on the trail by mid-morning.
-We are right in the Brecon Beacons National Park, so there are plenty of mountain trails.
+By mid-morning we are out on the trail.
 You can expect relaxed riding through woods, country lanes, old drover tracks and bridle-paths, with long canters and gallops across the nearby open commons of Pengenfford and Talgarth.
-If the weather is on our side, we can get high up into the mountains where you will earn some fantastic views, although the scenery is great from low-down too!
+If the weather is on our side, we can get high up into the mountains where you will earn some fantastic views.
 Some of the trails can be twisty, turny, up and down, bumpy and stony, but our Welsh cobs are built for the terrain, and are incredibly sure-footed – you’ll be amazed at what they can handle!

-After around an hour and a half or two hours riding, we reach a cosy pub or friendly cafe along the way, tie up our horses, loosen girths and remove bridles, and horses and riders alike take a break over lunch.
+By lunchtime we have reached a cosy pub or friendly cafe along the way, where we tie up our horses, loosen girths and remove bridles, and horses and riders alike take a break over lunch.
 Lunch is usually sandwiches and chips or something similarly simple.
-Lunch is included in the price but riders will need to bring some change for drinks during lunch, although of course water is always available.
+Lunch is included in the price but riders will need to bring some change for drinks during lunch.

-Back in the saddle around 2pm, we enjoy another couple of hours riding in the afternoon, before reaching the yard at 4pm.
-Together we untack, groom and feed the horses at the end of the day, and wipe over tack, before relaxing over a well earned cup of tea and cake or biscuits at around 5pm.
+Back in the saddle after lunch, we enjoy another couple of hours riding in the afternoon, before reaching the yard around 4pm.
+Together we untack, groom and feed the horses at the end of the day, and wipe over tack, before relaxing over a well earned cup of tea and home-made cake.

-Total riding time each day is between three and four hours, which is usually plenty for most people.
+Total riding time each day is around four hours, which is usually plenty for most people!
 The ride is designed to be relaxed but adventurous, with a certain pace to it, rather than a ‘trek’ where horses ride nose to tail.
 Hopefully you’ll feel like you are out riding with a group of friends, in control of your own horse.
 Riders should be confident and competent at walk, trot and canter to get the most out of our rides.

 On Saturday evening, you’ll enjoy another relaxed dinner together, and then perhaps a walk down to the pub through the fields, or a game of ‘Horseopoloy’ (which has been known to go into the small hours!)
 We also have plenty of DVDs if you fancy watching a film, or books that you are welcome to borrow.
 After a long day riding, many guests simply enjoy relaxing in front of the fire, sharing their stories and looking forward to the next day’s riding.

-After another slightly longer day’s riding on Sunday, on a different route, you’ll finish the weekend hopefully feeling a bit knackered but relaxed and happy.
-You will have undoubtably made new friends – with horses as well as humans!
-And hopefully you’ll leave with plans to come back soon, perhaps for another weekend, perhaps for a longer more challenging trail!
+The aim is to finish the weekend feeling relaxed and happy.
+You will have undoubtably made new friends – with our horses as well as humans!
+And hopefully you’ll leave with plans to come back soon, perhaps for another weekend, perhaps for a longer or more challenging trail!

 What is included in the price?

-For a regular weekend based at Blaenau, you have two night’s dinner, accommodation and breakfast, and two full days riding (3-4 hours total in the saddle) including lunch along the way (at a pub or cafe).
+2 nights dinner, bed and breakfast and 2 full days riding (3-4 hours total in the saddle) unless otherwise stated, including lunch along the way (at a pub or cafe or sometimes a picnic).
 It’s basically all-inclusive except for your drinks during lunch at the pub, and alcoholic drinks in the evening.
-For the Loop weekend, you also have to pay for your own dinner (£20-30 should be plenty to budget).

 What sort of riding ability do I need to have?

 Our weekend trail rides are suitable for anyone who is competent and confident at walk, trot and canter.
-We are not suitable for complete beginners or very nervous novices who do not wish to canter, although we can sometimes organise private rides for people who might prefer a pace suited to their individual needs.
-Riders will be spending around 3-6 hours in the saddle each day, depending on the trail booked.
+We are not suitable for complete beginners or nervous novices who do not wish to canter, although we can sometimes organise private rides for people who might prefer a pace suited to their individual needs.
+Riders will be spending around 3.5-4 hours in the saddle each day.
 We aim to suit riders to horses, so that more confident riders can enjoy a ‘sparkier’ horse, whereas others may prefer a ‘safe pair of hands’.
 We get full details not just of your experience but of your confidence level when you arrive, which helps us match horses and riders.

 What if it rains?